pc2752/percussive_synth/README.md

 <h4>Music Technology Group, Universitat Pompeu Fabra, Barcelona</h2>

 This repository contains the source code for NeuroDrum, a parametric percussion synthesis using the [Wave-U-Net](https://github.com/f90/Wave-U-Net) architecture.
 The syntheser is controlled using only high-level timbral characteristics: the envelope and the sounds hardness, depth, brightness, roughness, boominess, warmth and sharpness.
+An interactive example of this synthesiser is available [here](TODO) and a selected set of sound examples [here](TODO).

 <h3>Installation</h3>
 To install NeuroDrum and its dependencies, clone the repository and use: